 Cushing's syndrome is due to overactive adrenal glands from excessive production of cortisol.
 The clinical findings include thinning and bruising of the skin, obesity, diabetes, psychiatric disturbances, high blood pressure, muscle weakness, osteoporosis, excessive facial hair and irregular periods in women.
 It can result in growth failure in children.
 Patients with cortisol excess also have impaired wound healing and an increased susceptibility to infection.

 Addison's disease or adrenal insufficiency is due to underactive adrenal glands associated with lack of hormones.
 Adrenal insufficiency may be acute or chronic.
-Acute adrenal insufficiency results when an acute stress is superimposed on chronic adrenal insufficiency of any type.
 Symptoms of chronic adrenal insufficiency include low blood pressure, fatigue, weight loss, anorexia, nausea, vomiting, abdominal pain, salt craving and low blood sugar.
 Skin and mucous membranes may show increased pigmentation.
 The loss of secondary sex characteristics is seen only in women with the disease.
 Acute adrenal insufficiency is a medical emergency and must be identified and promptly treated.
 The hallmarks of acute adrenal insufficiency are circulatory collapse with abdominal pain and low blood sugar.